CataXOmi/Robotics/MatrixGame/Readme.md

 * After each level the speed of the ball will increase and the size of the paddle will lower.
 * We will have 3 levels with different patterns.
 The player starts with 3 lives and after he misses the ball he will lose 1 life.
 * The highscore will be saved in EEPROM.
+  You will control the paddle with joystick and you will try to break all the bricks and finish the level to get to another one or to finish the game.
+The paddle can only be moved left or right.
+The LCD will display informations about the player in realtime.

   The matrix will display an X after the game is over.
   This game like many others has it's own story.